Nursery admission process in Delhi's private schools to begin from December 1 | Education

 - India

-The admission process for entry level classes in private schools here for the 2023-24 academic session will begin from December 1, the Directorate of Education (DoE) announced on Monday.
+The admission process for entry level classes in over 1,800 private schools here for the 2023-24 academic session will begin from December 1, the Directorate of Education (DoE) announced on Monday.

 While the last date for application is December 23, the first list of shortlisted candidates will be declared on January 20.